timble/www.openpolice.be/blog/_posts/2014-11-05-search-or-browse.md

 User tests show the following results over and over again:

 * Most people only use the search feature after they’ve tried the navigation or the content links.
-Search is seen as the last resort
+Search is regarded as the last resort.
-* If people are looking for something very specific, like a product they know by name, they’re more inclined to search
+* If people are looking for something very specific, like a product they know by name, they’re more inclined to search.
-* Programmers and engineers use the search feature more often than ‘normal people’
+* Programmers and engineers use the search feature more often than the average visitor.

 ## Encourage people to browse